rtcweb-wg/mdns-ice-candidates/draft-ietf-rtcweb-mdns-ice-candidates.md

    whether an address is safe to expose.
 If so, expose the candidate and abort this process.

-2. Check whether the ICE agent has previously generated, registered and stored an mDNS hostname for this IP address as per Steps 3, 4 and 6.
+2. Check whether the ICE agent has previously generated, registered, and stored an mDNS hostname for this IP address as per Steps 3, 4 and 6.
 If it has, skip ahead to Step 7.